banzai-tactics/TDS-project/README.md

 # Data augmentation using counterfactuals
 Final project in Tabular Data Science course

-# Goal
-To improve performance on small and imbalanced dataset by over sampling using counterfactuals explanations method
+Goal: To improve performance on small and imbalanced datasets by over sampling using counterfactuals explanations methods.

+# Installations
+The relevant packages to run the project are specified in `requirements.txt` and can be seen below in [Requirements Section.](#requirements)
+For mac compatability, first do `brew install libomp`

 # Getting started
 Using our method is very easy.
 There are two simple steps, first you need to initiate a `DataAugmentor` object, providing it all the relevant parameters, such the data to augment and which method to augment.
 Second, use the `augment` method to return the augmented data.